robert-westenberger/knowledgebase/mathematics/discrete-mathematics/closures-of-relations.md

 Suppose that $x_{i}=x_{j}$ with $0 \leq i<j \leq m-1$.
 Then the path contains a circuit from $x_{i}$ to itself.
 This circuit can be deleted from the path from $a$ to $b$, leaving a path, namely, $x_{0}, x_{1}, \ldots, x_{i}, x_{j+1}, \ldots, x_{m-1}, x_{m}$, from $a$ to $b$ of shorter length.
 Hence, the path of shortest length must have length less than or equal to $n$.

 ## Theorem 3
-This theorem can be used as a basis for an algorithm for computing the matrix of the relation $R^*$.
 Let $\mathbf{M}_{R}$ be the zero-one matrix of the relation $R$ on a set with $n$ elements.
 Then the zero-one matrix of the transitive closure $R^{*}$ is
 $$
 \mathbf{M}_{R^{*}}=\mathbf{M}_{R} \vee \mathbf{M}_{R}^{[2]} \vee \mathbf{M}_{R}^{[3]} \vee \cdots \vee \mathbf{M}_{R}^{[n]}